feweekly/send-to-feweekly/README.md

-send-to-feweekly
+Send to Feweekly
 ================

-send a link to feweekly
+chrome extension to send a link to [feweekly](http://www.feweekly.com).